arnaudguibbert/arnaudguibbert.github.io/README.md

 # My HomePage

 This repository stores the code for my homepage / website.
-It comes from the [Chirpy jekyll](https://chirpy.cotes.page/) them hosted on this [github repo](https://github.com/cotes2020/jekyll-theme-chirpy).
-Some modifications were performed to adapt the code to gitlab.
+It comes from the [Chirpy jekyll](https://chirpy.cotes.page/) theme hosted on this [github repository](https://github.com/cotes2020/jekyll-theme-chirpy).
+Some modifications were performed to adapt the code to Gitlab.

 ## Getting Started